wethered/gyarados/docs/Troubleshooting.md

 ## What's the weird character in front of a section?

-This is not an issue with spacefish.
-Spacefish uses Unicode symbols to represent `SPACESFISH_*_SYMBOL` in sections.
+This is not an issue with gyarados.
+Gyarados uses Unicode symbols to represent `GYARADOS_*_SYMBOL` in sections.
 To solve this problem:

 * Verify your terminal emulator supports Unicode characters with this command: